DataWranglerPro/quartz/content/Programming Languages/Python/Data Analyst/Data Analyst - Clinical Data Quest.md

 | 9   | Cancer        | Medication       | 416   |

-Now that we have the most common treatements per diagnosis.
+Now that we have the most common treatments per diagnosis.
 Let us join this dataset with the original patient_data dataset.
 This will ensure we filter our data to only include the top 2 treatments and then we can get the total cost.

 **Note:** I choose to extract the top 2 treatments to show you the code to accomplish this data wrangling technique.